etherkit/Si5351Arduino/README.md

 The calibration method is called like this:

     si5351.set_correction(-6190);

+However, you may use the third argument in the *init* method to specify the frequeny correction and may not actually need to use the explict *set_correction* method in your code.

 A handy calibration program is provided with the library in the example folder named _si5351calibration_.
 To use it, simply hook up your Arduino to your Si5351, then connect it to a PC with the Arduino IDE.
 Connect the CLK0 output of the Si5351 to a frequency counter capable of measuring at 10 MHz (the more resolution, the better).
 Load the sketch then open the serial terminal window.
 Follow the prompts in the serial terminal to change the output frequency until your frequency counter reads exactly 10.000 000 00 MHz.
 The output from the Arduino on your serial terminal will tell you the correction factor you will need for future use of that reference oscillator/Si5351 combination.

 One thing to note: the library is set for a 25 MHz reference crystal.
-If you are using a 27 MHz crystal, use the second parameter in the init() function to specify that as the reference oscillator frequency.
+If you are using a 27 MHz crystal, use the second parameter in the *init* method to specify that as the reference oscillator frequency.

 Phase
 ------